Sessions Accused by Fellow Methodists of Violating Church Rules Over ‘Zero Tolerance’ Immigration Policy

 “It’s not going to go anywhere in terms of church action, but it is getting a lot of attention,” Tooley said.
 “If they stopped to think about it, most United Methodists would probably be very troubled by the idea that someone who dissented from the political statements of the church could face a formal complaint or even expulsion.”

-Trump administration officials have said they do not want to separate children from their parents, but have also vigorously defended the policy over the last week as it has come under growing scrutiny.
-A number of religious groups have called for an end to the practice.
+Trump administration officials have said they do not want to separate children from their parents, but have also vigorously defended the policy as it has come under growing scrutiny.
+A number of religious groups, including Southern Baptists and Catholic bishops, have called for an end to the practice.

 In a remarkable speech on Thursday, Sessions responded to the criticisms from “church friends,” citing Romans 13, a passage in the New Testament that calls on Christians to obey secular authorities.